AryaaSk/SpeedyMaths/README.md

 ## URL: https://speedymaths-b7f6e.web.app
 ## iOS App Store: https://apps.apple.com/us/app/speedy-maths/id1627441940

+I also made it a PWA, which is installable by simply going to the website, then clicking on the share button, and click "Add to Home Screen".
+However there are some padding differences between PWA mode and normal website mode, which is why I would still recommend you to download the native iOS app or just use the website.

 ### To build
 I built my own custom build engine, in python, it just takes all html, css, js and asset files, and puts them into a singular directory where all files are on the same level.
 This was so I could easily just send this folder to any hosting service.\
 If you want to use this for your own Vanilla-TS projects, then you can just download the [Build.py](build.py) file, place it in the root of your project, and modify the *Src folder* and *CompiledJS folder*, and *Assets folder* locations.